SpartzInc/automation_object/docs/framework/initializing_the_framework.md

 #Create the driver, could also be Appium
 driver = Selenium::WebDriver.for :chrome

-#Get the blue prints from the directory and return the Hash into blue_prints
+#Loads the blue prints (YAML files) from the directory and return the merged Hash object, blue_prints
 blue_prints = AutomationObject::BluePrint.new('/full/path/to/blue/prints/directory')

 #Initiate the framework object with the driver and blue prints